Stab-Rabbit-coding/malcolm-code/README.md

 i aim to misbehave

-# i like narnia and firefly
+# Serenity Drone - Can't stop the signal and can't take the sky from me

 here is a design for a functional, flying, tiltrotor edf drone based on Serenity, designed using Claude AI.